MOTAT is proud to support the Samsung Solve for Tomorrow competition, an international initiative.

-Samsung Solve for Tomorrow competition is over for 2024, we had a stellar batch of entries which showcased the innovation and ingenuity of our young talent on Aotearoa.
+We had a stellar number of entries for Samsung Solve for Tomorrow, which showcased the innovation and ingenuity of our young talent in Aotearoa.

 First place in the year 7-10 category was awarded to Year 8 student Gabriel Anthony from Whitby Collegiate in Wellington, who designed an AI medication identifier for the visually impaired, inspired by his grandmother.